Newcastle, Washington: Newcastle trails

 The city has an active trail-building community, creating a system of trails that are being integrated into new housing developments and parks.
 Most of the trail-work has been completed by volunteers and the Washington Conservation Corps, sponsored by the city of Newcastle.
 The trail system will eventually lead all the way to Lake Washington to the west, in conjunction with Renton, and is already connected to Cougar Mountain Regional Wildland Park to the east, which is in unincorporated King County.

-Zip codes
+ZIP codes

 The city has not obtained its own ZIP code even though, based on the ZIP code designation, some sales taxes paid by Newcastle residents go to Renton instead of Newcastle as tax revenues (among other perceived detrimental impacts related to mail service, insurance rates, property values, and credit ratings).
-This is all the more troubling considering the small size of Newcastle with a small commercial district which does not create as much property tax or sales tax revenue for the city compared to neighboring cities like Renton to the south, Bellevue to the north, or Issaquah to the east.

 Geography

 Coal Creek flows through the city from the Issaquah Alps to Lake Washington.
 Lake Boren is located near downtown.

 Newcastle is bordered to the north by Bellevue, to the south by Renton, to the east by unincorporated land on Cougar Mountain, and to the west by Lake Washington.

 According to the United States Census Bureau, the city has a total area of 4.460 sqmi, of which 4.435 sqmi is land and 0.125 sqmi is water.